 Kasi mein hum pragat bhae hain,

-These lines are not to be found in either Kabir Granthawali or Guru Granth Sahib.
-Yet, all the biographers of Kabir have concluded that Ramanand had taught Ramanand, that is, he was Kabir’s guru.
+These lines are not found in either Kabir Granthawalior Guru Granth Sahib.
+Yet, based on these lines, all the biographers of Kabir have concluded that Ramanand taught Kabir, that is, he was Kabir’s guru.
 If these lines are not from Kabir Granthawali, then what is their source?
 No biographer has mentioned the source of these lines.
 They could have been written by a follower of the Ramanandi Vaishnav sect at a later stage.
-But these lines do not convey what the Dwij authors have said.
-What it actually means is that Kabir had himself come to Kashi to alert and teach Ramanand.
+But it is not just the authenticity of these lines that is in question.
+Dwij authors have also misinterpreted these lines.
+What they actually mean is that Kabir had himself come to Kashi to alert and teach Ramanand.

 Muslim Kabirpanthi (Muslim followers of Kabir’s ideology) believe that Kabir’s guru was Sheikh Taqi, a Sufi saint.
 In this context, Shyam Sundar Das states: